Abelian surfaces admitting an (l,l)-endomorphism: Moduli spaces of abelian surfaces with endomorphism structure

 \subsection{$K$ is a field}

 We continue with the case that $K = \Q[x]$ is a field.
 The following lemma restricts the structure of~$K/\Q$. \begin{lemma} Let $A$ and $K=\Q[x]$ be as above.
-Suppose that $K$ is a field.
-Then $K$ is either a quadratic field or a degree-$4$ CM-field, i.e., a degree-4 number field $K$ such that complex conjugation induces the same automorphism of $K$ for every embedding $K\rightarrow\C$.
-In both cases, the Rosati-involution~$'$ is complex conjugation on~$K$. \end{lemma} \begin{proof} See~\cite[Sec.\ 5.5]{birkenhakelange}. \end{proof}
+Suppose that~$K$ is a field.
+Then~$K$ is either a quadratic field or a degree-$4$ CM-field, that is, a degree-4 number field~$K$ such that complex conjugation induces the same non-trivial automorphism of~$K$ for every embedding $K\rightarrow\C$.
+In both cases, the Rosati-involution~$'$ is complex conjugation on~$K$, and~$x$ is a \emph{Weil $l$-number}, that is, $x$ satisfies $x\overline{x}=l$ for every embedding into~$\C$. \end{lemma} \begin{proof} See~\cite[Sec.\ 5.5]{birkenhakelange}, except for the fact that~$x$ is a Weil number, which is Lemma~\ref{lem:nntoself}. \end{proof}

 \begin{example} Let $\Q[x]$ be a quadratic field over $\Q$ and suppose that we have $x\overline{x}=l$.
 Then the trace of $x$ is at most $2\sqrt{l}$.
 In particular, for $l=2$, we have $x\in\{\sqrt{-2},\frac{1}{2}(1+\sqrt{-7}),1+\sqrt{-1},\sqrt{2}\}$ up to sign and complex conjugation. \end{example}